 If you suffer from prostatitis, this live yeast may be making you miserable and may be causing your gland to swell.
 This type of enlargement is different from BPH in that it will subside once the yeast condition is remedied.
 BPH is harder to reverse.

-This yeast also can be growing in the acini (little sacks) inside our gland.
+This yeast also can be growing in the acini (many small saclike structures) inside our gland.
 If it is contained in there and not "shedding" (being released into the bloodstream) it will not show up in the tests from your Urologist.

 So then, you have all the discomfort of prostatitis and your Urologist will do all the bacterial tests and tell you everything is OK.
 That can be truly bewildering.
 Especially when the pain is intense.

 However, 7 out of 8 cases of prostatitis test negative anyway.
 Meaning, you're in pain and discomfort, but the lab test say there is nothing wrong.